-EMSP 4620.03: Special Topics in Early Modern Natural Philosophy
+EMSP 4620.03: Special Topics in Early Modern Natural Philosophy university study (minimum 30 credit hours) before

 The Special Topics courses focus on one author or one particular school of thought in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Leibniz", "Goethe's Natural Science" and "Experimentalism".